bigmb/Unet-Segmentation-Pytorch-Nest-of-Unets/README.md

   ```
 ## 3. Run the file

-Add all your folders to this location
+Add all your folders to this line 106-113
 ```
 t_data = '' # Input data
 l_data = '' #Input Label